Muddy Waters (American football)

-Frank "Muddy" Waters (January 30, 1923 – September 20, 2006) was an American football player and coach.
-He served as the head coach at Hillsdale College (1954–1973), Saginaw Valley State University (1975–1979), and Michigan State University (1980–1982), compiling a career college football record of 173–96–7.
+Franklin Dean "Muddy" Waters Jr. (January 30, 1923 – September 20, 2006) was an American football player and coach.
+He served as the head football coach at Hillsdale College (1954–1973), Saginaw Valley State University (1975–1979), and Michigan State University (1980–1982), compiling a career college football head coaching record of 173–96–7.
 Waters was inducted into the College Football Hall of Fame as a coach in 2000.

 Early years and playing career

-Waters was born in Chico, California and grew up in Wallingford, Connecticut, where he attended Pawling School in Pawling, NY.
+Waters was born in Chico, California and grew up in Wallingford, Connecticut.
+He attended Pawling School in Pawling, New York.
 He was both football and track captain at the Choate School, from which he graduated in 1943, and where he was inducted into the Athletics Hall of Fame in 2004.
-He played fullback for Michigan State from 1946 to 1949 under coaches Charlie Bachman and Clarence Munn.
+He played fullback for Michigan State from 1946 to 1949 under coaches Charlie Bachman and Biggie Munn.

+In May 1950, Water signed with the Green Bay Packers of the National Football League (NFL).

 Coaching career

+High school

+Waters began his coaching career in 1950 as head football coach at Walled Lake High School in Walled Lake, Michigan.
+He led Walled Lake to an undefeated season in 1951 before leaving the school the following year to become head football coach at Albion High School in Albion, Michigan.

 Hillsdale

-His Hillsdale Chargers teams won 34 consecutive games from 1953 to 1957 while participating in the Michigan Intercollegiate Athletic Association.
+In 1953, Waters was appointed athletic director at Hillsdale College in Hillsdale, Michigan, and was also hired to serve as an assistant football coach under his former mentor at Michigan State, Charlie Bachman.
+He succeeded Bachman as head football coach in 1954.
+His Hillsdale Chargers teams won 34 consecutive games from 1954 to 1957 while playing as member of the Michigan Intercollegiate Athletic Association (MIAA).
 In 1955, his 9–0 team refused to play in the Tangerine Bowl when game officials prohibited the team's black players from participating.
-He was named NAIA Coach of the Year in 1957, a year in which the team played in the Holiday Bowl and was chosen by the Washington D.C.
+He was named NAIA Coach of the Year in 1957, a year in which the team played in the NAIA football national championship and was chosen by the Washington D.C.
 Touchdown Club as the best small college team in the country.
 In his final year at the school, its stadium was renamed "Frank 'Muddy' Waters Stadium."